MUYang99/MUYang99.github.io/_news/announcement_4.md

 related_posts: false
 ---

 <a href='https://arxiv.org/abs/2505.12513'>GlobalGeoTree</a> is now available on arXiv!
-Check out our latest work on global tree species classification! 🌍🌲
+Check out our latest work on global tree species multimodal benchmark and GeoTreeCLIP vision-language model! 🌍🌲